 Transfer your Ultimate Rewards points to Singapore KrisFlyer to redeem for Suites

 - Shipping purchases

-- Internet, cable and phone services
+- Internet, cable, and phone services

 - Advertising purchases made with social media sites and search engines

-The card offers up to $600 per claim in cell phone protection against covered theft or damage for you and your employees listed on your monthly cell phone bill when you pay it with your Ink Business Preferred Card.
+The card offers up to $600 per claim in cell phone protection against covered theft or damage for you and your employees listed on your monthly cell phone bill when you pay it with your Ink Preferred.
 You can have a maximum of three claims in a 12 month period, and there’s a $100 deductible per claim.

-In addition to the cell phone and car rental coverage, the Ink Business Preferred offers other purchase and travel benefits, including (but not limited to) the following:
+In addition to the cell phone and car rental coverage, the Ink Preferred offers other purchase and travel benefits, including (but not limited to) the following:

 - Trip cancelation and interruption coverage, of up to $5,000 per trip

 - Extended warranty protection, for up to a year on eligible purchases

 You’ll want to read the cardmember agreement for exact terms, but this has the potential to be extremely valuable for purchases as well.